supa2/Automaton/The-Syntax.md

 ```

 Many people believe that this is a more readable syntax.
-With the proper indenting it is immediately obvious that these commands are grouped.
-Together they configure the 'led' component.
+With the proper indenting it is immediately obvious that these commands are grouped and together they configure the 'led' component.
 This combination of event driven programming and fluent interface has been made popular by modern frameworks like jQuery and Node.js.